westlake-repl/ProTrek/README.md

 ```

 ## Deploy your server locally
-We strongly recommend deploying it on your university server and have your IT department （or a computer science student） do it, it's easy for them.
+We strongly recommend deploying it on your university server and have your IT department (or a computer science student) do it, it's easy for them.
 Please follow the steps below:

 ### Step 1: Install the environment
 Please follow the instructions in the [Environment installation](#Environment-installation) section.